 Sourdough Pizza crust

-When I found out about this method for making sourdough pizza crust somewhere in internet land several years ago, you might say I felt a bit perturbed.
+When I found out about this method for making sourdough pizza crust (somewhere in internet land several years ago), you might say I felt a bit perturbed.
 You see, up until this point, my experience with homemade crust involved proofing, rising, kneading…Repeat.
 Repeat.
-Baking.
+Bake.

 I made a few modifications to add more flavor, but the premise remains.
 It really is that simple.